About Andrea Hall

 ANDREA HALL

-However, I didn’t follow the family swimming tradition.
-I went to art college instead and turned five years of study into a career as a graphic designer.
-I became freelance in 1999.
+I didn’t follow the family tradition though.
+I went to art college instead, and turned five years of study into a career as an illustrator and graphic designer.
+I became freelance in 1999 – and I’ve never stopped being fascinated by how images can tell stories and make people feel something.

 Art student